kmaaallen/WeatherAppNode/README.md

 # WeatherAppNode - backend for WeatherApp to display local and searched weather
-WeatherAppNode is a Node / Express server acting as an API to return current weather data from OpenWeatherMap based on latitude/longitude or city name provided.
+WeatherAppNode is a Node / Express server acting as an API to return current and forecasted weather data from OpenWeatherMap based on latitude/longitude or city name provided.

 This repo is designed to be used in conjunction with WeatherApp project - front end repo [here](https://github.com/kmaaallen/WeatherApp) or another front-end project utilising current weather data.

 # Description
-WeatherAppNode was built in conjunction with a React front-end project, [WeatherApp](https://github.com/kmaaallen/WeatherApp), that displays the current weather to the user.
+WeatherAppNode was built in conjunction with a React front-end project, [WeatherApp](https://github.com/kmaaallen/WeatherApp), that displays the current and forecasted weather to the user.

 It is a Node and Express server used as an API that fetches current weather information using the [OpenWeatherMap API] (https://openweathermap.org/api) based on provided latitude/longitude or provided city.
 With the React project displaying that information.